 We’re past the point now where a talking head can make for an engaging video.
 You need to construct your video like a story, using the same construction you would use for a movie (drama, comedy, or documentary), adjusted for what is probably a shorter length.
 Your visual content should be varied and have plenty of motion and action, even if it’s just changes of viewpoint and perspective.
 Of course, if your subject matter allows for heavy action, so much the better.

 I wish I could say there was a magic bullet that would boost video engagement, but there isn’t.
 It comes down to presenting high-quality, well-constructed and well-delivered video that appeals to your target audience.
-That’s the way to get viewers to watch your videos all the way through, and hopefully take the action you want from them afterwards, be it to buy a product, subscribe to a blog or newsletter, or just return for more.
+That’s the way to get viewers to watch your videos all the way through, and hopefully, take the action you want from them afterward, be it to buy a product, subscribe to a blog or newsletter, or just return for more.

 The competition for viewers is tough and getting tougher as technology makes it easier and cheaper to create professional video content.
-That’s not going to change, which is why it makes more sense to create video that targets a niche of viewers in a particular category, rather than the masses.
+That’s not going to change, which is why it makes more sense to create a video that targets a niche of viewers in a particular category, rather than the masses.

 One final note is that you shouldn’t expect overnight success.
-That does happen occasionally, but usually it takes time before people notice what you have to offer and word gets around.
+That does happen occasionally, but usually, it takes time before people notice what you have to offer and word gets around.
 Building a following takes time and repeated great content.

 By Elise Lagarde.